 - Physical deformity or disfigurement

 Our Appleton personal injury attorneys carefully review the medical records of each case we handle - including any accounts of the pain and suffering that our clients are dealing with.
-As there are no defined economic values for these damages, recovering them is a task that our attorneys are very familar with.
+As there are no defined economic values for these damages, recovering them is a task that our attorneys are very familiar with.
 For example - attorney James Pitz has recovered more than $100 Million in compensation for Sigman Janssen clients, including $500,000 for a client that required a long recovery following a foot injury from a construction accident, and over $400,000 for a client that suffered multiple injuries in a car crash at an intersection.

 Loss of Consortium